realpvn/goAPI/README.md

 Clone repository
 `git clone git@github.com:realpvn/template-goAPI.git`

+#### Step 3
+Open your terminal and navigate to the cloned directory and run `go run main.go`

+You can open your browser and visit `localhost:8080`

-And you can start editing as per your needs.
+From here you can start editing.